sirbrillig/taboo.vim/README.md

 ### Commands

-Below all the available commands:
+Here all the available commands:

 * `TabooRenameTab <name>`: Renames the current tab with the name provided.
 * `TabooOpenTab <name>`: Opens a new tab and and gives it the name provided.